irith-k/AutoMap/automap/DEPLOY_TO_VERCEL.md

-# Max's Guide to Deploying Your Next.js Application to Vercel
+# Our Guide to Deploying Your Next.js Application to Vercel

 Link to our Deployment: https://automap-pqeee05g8-maxholschs-projects.vercel.app